 - In-State Tuition Extended For Active Duty – These institutions charge active duty veterans, regardless of their actual state of residence, no more than the in-state tuition rate for a resident of the state.

-- Approved For TA Funding – Military Tuition Assistance (TA) is a benefit paid to eligible members of the Army, Navy, Marines, Air Force, and Coast Guard.
+- Approved For TA Funding – Military Tuition Assistance (TA) is a benefit paid to eligible members of the Army, Navy, Marine Corps, Air Force, and Coast Guard.
 Congress has given each service the ability to pay up to 100% of the tuition expenses for its members.
 Each service has its own criteria for eligibility, obligated service, application process and restrictions.
 This money is usually paid directly to the institution by the individual services.